adobe/parliament-client-template/README.md

    # Url for your analytics script
    GATSBY_LAUNCH_SRC=//assets.adobedtm.com/<id>/launch-<id>.min.js

-   # NOTE: this is an absolute path to a local copy of $GATSBY_SOURCE
+   # NOTE: LOCAL_PROJECT_DIRECTORY is the absolute path to a local copy of the repository specified in $GATSBY_SOURCE
    LOCAL_PROJECT_DIRECTORY=/absolute/path/to/docs/project
    SWAGGER_SOURCE_PATTERNS=**/petstore.json,**/swagger.json